Hungarian orthography: Subordination

 As far as the suffix omission is concerned, often there is a grammatical relationship between two nouns of a compound which could also be expressed in a marked, more explicit way: for example ablaküveg 'window pane' could be expressed as az ablak üvege 'the pane of the window,' and based on this derivation, it needs to be written as one word.
 The word bolondokháza 'confusion, turmoil' also needs to be written as one word, despite the marked possessive, so as to avoid the literal meaning 'house of fools' (1st case).
 Other compounds, where the first element gives the object, the adverb, or the possessor, are also written in one word where the suffix is omitted, or if the actual meaning is different from the sum of its elements.
 Thus, szélvédett 'wind-protected' can be deduced from széltől védett 'protected from [the] wind', and it is written together as the suffix től is omitted.
 Verbal phrases where the suffix is marked are usually written in two words, even if the meaning has become figurative, (e.g. részt vesz 'take part'), while other phrases with a marked suffix are written in one word (e.g. észrevesz 'notice, spot', literally "take on the mind").

 Problematic point(s): there are more than a hundred verbal phrases that are used exactly like verbs with a verbal prefix (cf. "eat up" in English), like részt vesz above, but they must be written as two words.

 Verbal prefixes (cf. Vorsilben in German) are only written together with the verb they belong to if they immediately precede that verb.
 If the same verbal prefix is repeated to express repeated action, the first is divided by a hyphen, the second is written in one word (meg-megáll 'keep stopping once in a while').
 If two verbal prefixes with an opposite meaning follow each other, both are written separately (le-föl sétál 'walk up and down').
 Verbal prefixes may be written separately if the meaning of the prefix is stressed and the prefix is meant in a literal sense, but they must be written as one word if the meaning is changed (e.g. fenn marad 'stay upstairs' but fennmarad 'survive, remain').
 Some verbal prefixes coincide with adverbs that can have personal endings.
-In this case, they can only be written as one word if they are in the third person plural and the prefix/adverb is not stressed on its own (especially if the meaning is changed).
+In this case, they can only be written as one word if they are in the third person singular (unsuffixed lemma form) and the prefix/adverb is not stressed on its own (especially if the meaning is changed).
 Otherwise (if another person is used and/or the prefix/adverb is stressed) they should be written in two words.